jihoonkim2000/entropy-screened-BO/README.md

 ## Contact/Bug report
-+ For inquiries regarding the paper or bug report of the code given, please send an email to jihoonkim@kaist.ac.kr
++ For inquiries regarding the paper or bug report of the code given, please send an email to jihoonkim2000@snu.ac.kr